taptalk-io/taptalk-io.github.io/onetalk/chatbot/custom-chatbot.md

 ## Outbound Messages and Manage Case

-To manage a case or reply to a message, chatbot can send a request to the dedicated webhook URL provided by OneTalk.
+To manage a case or reply to a message, chatbot can send a request to the OneTalk URL.

 There are 3 events supported:
 - `messages`: Handle outbound messages.